Guaranteed minimum income: Saudi Arabia

+Slovakia

+Material need assistance (pomoc v hmotnej núdzi) includes one hot meal a day, essential clothing and shelter.

+South Africa

+The Social Relief of Distress grant (SRD) in South Africa is given to those whose monthly income falls short of the individual food poverty line, which is the minimal amount required to buy food that provides adequate calories for survival.

 Spain

-In Spain, the ingreso mínimo vital is an economic benefit guaranteed by the Social security in Spain in its modality no contributory.
+In Spain, the ingreso mínimo vital is an economic benefit guaranteed as part of the Social security in Spain.
 The IMV is defined as a "subjective right" and is intended to prevent poverty and social exclusion of people who live alone or integrated into a coexistence unit when they are in a situation of vulnerability due to lack of sufficient financial resources to cover their basic needs.
 The benefit, which is not fixed and varies depending on various factors, ranges between 462 and 1015 euros per month, is expected to cover 850,000 households (approximately 2.5 million people) and will cost the government 3 billion euros per year.

 Sweden

 Social assistance consists partly of a "national standard" (riksnorm) and partly of "reasonable costs outside the national standard".
 The national standard includes costs such as food, clothing and footwear.
 Reasonable non-standard costs include rent and household electricity.